sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

 ### Update inputs
-Now that we have a data type, we want to add to the process another input for receiving a list of items.
+Now that you have a data type, you want to add to the process another input for receiving a list of items.

 1. Open the **Purchase Approval Process** process.